IT Project Dashboard

 In progress

-LMS to Student Information Systems
+Learning Management System (LMS) to Student Information Systems

-This is a project to replace two main integrations:
+This project replaces two main integrations:

 • Phase 1 (delivered July 2024): Replaced critical integration process for the School of Continuing Studies.